 After putting in 30 minutes of hard work, you can reward yourself with a 5 minutes short break.
 This does not only recharges your energy, but it also works as a reward system that increases both your motivation and productivity.

 Another thing you have to consider is to choose the right level of reward.
-You don’t want to simply reward yourself.
+You don’t want to simply reward yourself for the sake of doing it.

 Remember, small rewards are for small tasks, targets, or milestones.
 And reserve big rewards for bigger tasks and goals.